Monday, 06 March 2023

-Cashel Campsite is open between March and October.
+Sallochy Campsite is open between March and October.
 It's popular with walkers on the West Highland Way, which passes the entrance, but its idyllic spot on the shores of Loch Lomond make it ideal for longer stays.

 There are public toilets, visitor information, a play area and picnic tables at the Loch Lomond & The Trossachs National Park Visitor Centre next to the car park.